 Subjects should rest in a semirecumbent position for at least 5 minutes before having vital sign measurements obtained.
-Vital signs will include HR, systolic blood pressure, and diastolic blood pressure.
+Vital signs will include HR, systolic blood pressure, and diastolic blood pressure, body temperature, and respiratory rate.
 The same method (eg, same and appropriately sized cuff, manual, or automated) must be used for all measurements for each individual subject and should be the same for all subjects.